 A service element should be a part of Confirmation preparation for students enrolled in both the Year 1 and Year 2 Confirmation programs.
 Students are strongly encouraged to do service throughout the year.
 The idea is to 'go out' into the community to serve in some way, alongside other volunteers.

 There are many options available to you in which you could perform some sort of service.
-First and foremost, your participation in Jr. SKY can also count for your service time.
-Look carefully at the various service activities planned through Jr. SKY.
-If you attend these and participate, you may count each separate Jr. SKY meeting (that completes some sort of service work) as one of your service events.
-You must still complete and submit an online form for each event.
-Jr. SKY offers both service and social events.
-For you to use your participation in Jr. Sky for the service element of the Confirmation program, you MUST participate on a date where a service project is planned and carried out.
+Look carefully at the various service activities planned through SKY.
+If you attend these and participate, you may count each separate SKY meeting (that completes some sort of service work) as one of your service events.
+SKY offers both service and social events, please refer to the SKY calendar of events and plan accordingly if you are looking for service opportunities.

 - Rosecrest Assisted Living – spend an hour on Thursdays with residents.
 Activities are provided

 - St. Vincent de Paul, Butler—work in stockroom

 - Kilian Cupboard Fellowship dinners – Prep or serve, signup online